-We show that this exchange of endorsement for policy moderation is not only effective in disciplining the enemy but most relevant when the friend's agenda fully aligns with the principal's.
-In this case, the principal's behavior radically changes when the enemy takes the lead for the first time.
-As long as only the friend leads, the principal optimally endorses her friend, thus keeping the cordon sanitaire around her enemy.
-However, by design, the principal cannot permanently exclude the enemy from taking the lead.
-Once the enemy leads for the first time, the principal immediately shifts her strategy.
-From that moment onward, the principal endorses the enemy persistently in exchange for the enemy's moderation.
-Since the friend fully agrees with the principal, the friend will still choose the principal's preferred policy.
+We show that this exchange---trading future endorsement for present policy moderation---is effective in disciplining the enemy but especially relevant if the friend and the principal are closely aligned.
+Suppose, for example, that the friend and the principal have identical preferences over policy and assume the principal has commitment power.
+In that case, the principal endorses the friend, upholding the cordon sanitaire, as long as the enemy is kept from leading.
+But once the enemy leads for the first time, the principal flips and persistently embraces the enemy in exchange for his moderation.
+Meanwhile, the friend continues to implement the principal's preferred policy whenever he leads.

-If the principal and the friend are not fully aligned, the principal faces an additional challenge: she also wants to incentivize the friend to pick a policy closer to her bliss point.
-Naturally, the principal can promise to endorse the friend.
-Such endorsement is appreciated by the friend who receives power and control over policy more often.
-However, it also decreases the principal's ability to embrace the enemy thereby reducing the enemy's moderation when leading.
-Apart from direct endorsement, the principal can also indirectly motivate the friend to moderate by leveraging her relation with the enemy.
-She promises to moderate the enemy whenever he leads, which benefits the friend's future payoffs on the policy dimension.
-If the policy disagreement between the principal and the friend is small, that indirect motivation is enough.
-Yet, if they disagree more, a direct motivation is needed as well.
+If the principal and the friend are not fully aligned, the principal faces another challenge: to incentivize the friend to moderate his policy, too.
+Naturally, the principal can promise to endorse the friend in exchange.
+But then, her embrace of the enemy decreases, and the enemy moderates less.
+For that reason, the principal prefers to incentivize the friend indirectly: she leverages the fact that the friend benefits from the enemy's moderation, too.
+By moderating the enemy whenever he is in charge, the principal improves the friend's expected payoffs.
+Threatening to remove that moderation is enough to get the friend to choose the principal's preferred policy.
+Yet, if they disagree more, direct endorsement of the friend becomes necessary.

-Principals with more centrists bliss points have higher ex-ante payoffs as long as they can incentivize the friend---directly or indirectly---to choose the principal-preferred policy.
-Intuitively, if the principal can drag the friend further to the center with her, she is mechanically better off the closer she is to the enemy.
-However, if the principal is sufficiently distant from the friend, she cannot guarantee a fully complicit friend anymore.
-Such principals are worse off the more centrist they are.
-In those cases, neither friend nor agent can be pulled more to the center, but the principal is away from the friend, who---as a result of the initial cordon sanitaire---is particularly relevant ex-ante.
+Principals with more centrist bliss points have higher ex-ante payoffs if they can incentivize the friend---either directly or indirectly---to choose their preferred policy.
+Intuitively, if the principal can drag the friend's policy choice to her bliss point, she is mechanically better off the closer she is to the enemy.
+However, if the principal is too distant from the friend, she cannot count on a fully complicit friend.
+Then, being more centrist makes her worse off: neither the friend's nor the enemy's policy can be pulled more to the center.
+Yet, the principal is further from the friend, whose policy choices are more relevant because of the initial cordon sanitaire.